ibm-cloud-docs/vpc/limitations.md

 ## Network restrictions
 {: #network-restrictions}

-* *z/OS - Experimental* Deleting a subnet through the user interface might not work as expected when you delete an existing VPC.
+* z/OS - Deleting a subnet through the user interface might not work as expected when you delete an existing VPC.
 You can use the command `ibmcloud is subnet-delete` as the workaround.

 ## Compute restrictions
 {: #compute-restrictions}